Shivamkanse2104/Infosys-milestone/README.md

 i have uploaded the data set and preprocessing thing

-shivam I have upload it
+shivam , the screenshot that I have taken I send it.check milestone3 pdf

 is that data set is fine